MultiverseLearningProducts/swe/src/bootcamp/wk3/day1.md

 ## Lesson

 What is a server?
 The simple answer is a computer that provides services to other computers.
 From that definition you can tell servers are often found on networks.
-For example an office might have a 'file server' a computer were office workers can read and write files that can be accessed by any other computer on the network.
+For example an office might have a 'file server' a computer where office workers can read and write files that can be accessed by any other computer on the network.

-The kind of servers we are going to focus on are a 'web server' and an 'app server'.
+The kind of servers we are going to focus on are 'web server' and an 'app server'.
 A 'web server' responds to requests for .html files by sending back the .html contents of that file.
 Lets look at setting up a simple 'web server'.

 Install the node module 'express' and create a new file called `server.js`.
 Create a folder called `public` and then in your server file add the following.
 ```javascript